-The purpose of the student grievance procedure is to provide a process for resolving student complaints.
-This procedure applies to all student complaints, including but not limited to: academic issues, student services, housing, administrative concerns or matters involving any form of discrimination or harassment.
-The student recognizes that the University may not be able to pursue anonymous complaints.
-In order to file a grievance, a student must complete and submit a Student Grievance Form (found online) to the Office of Student Affairs
+The purpose of the student grievance procedure is to provide a process for resolving student complaints, including but not limited to those related to academic issues, student services, housing, administrative concerns, or matters involving any form of discrimination or harassment.
+Students may file grievances anonymously.
+Please note that anonymity may limit AJU's ability to investigate the issue and/or remedy a problem.
+The Student Grievance Form is available on the AJU website.